 In CoS, PoA, and even GoF the political backdrop was roughly in scale with the story.
 The exaggerations of OotP were over the top, but they still played.
 Mainly because they were pretty firmly kept in the background.
 They were even further in the background in HBP.

 But the requirements of the story that Rowling had decided to tell in DHs demanded that they elbow their way into the foreground, at least during part of the book.
 And when they did, they were flatly unbelievable.

 And I wasn’t the only one to think so, either.

 • • • •

-Early in September I happened to post a comment to the effect of this in one of the discussion forums where I hung out.
+Early in September 2007 I happened to post a comment to the effect of this on the now departed ‘Tea at Spinner’s End’ board where I hung out.

 One of the other members took up the gauntlet and tossed out a suggestion which set off a discussion which ran over the course of about four days and which, although it probably doesn’t cover every possible permutation, seems to have explored the subject pretty nicely.